ScRiPt1337/Scripted-Ransomware-builder/README.txt

 Enter the Encryption key (Write it down somewhere you vicitms will not able to recover there files without this)

-Enter you  email address where victim can contact you to talk about payment and get the Decryption key (Use a tor based email like http://secmailw453j7piv.onion)
+Enter you  email address

+it only for educational purposes  i'm not responcable for any harm or damage